F visa: Issuance of first Form I-20

 Each international office may follow its own rules or guidelines regarding the type of documentation it requests from the student or from other departments in order to be able to issue the I-20.
 The jargon used for this documentation will also vary by institution.
 For instance, the University of Chicago and University of Michigan uses the term "Financial Resources Statement" for the statement that students need to submit to it regarding how they will meet their expenses, while the University of Illinois at Urbana–Champaign uses the term "Declaration & Certification of Finances for I-20/DS-2019 Application".

 After receiving information from the student and institution regarding the program length and end date, the international office creates the student's SEVIS record, gets a SEVIS number for the student, and issues a Form I-20.
 A physical copy of the form may be mailed to the student overseas.
 In the case that the student has a SEVIS record from previous student status, the existing SEVIS record should be transferred.

 The international office may refuse to issue a Form I-20 if the student is unable to demonstrate how he or she plans to cover expenses for the first year.

-The student pays the SEVIS fee
+Payment of fees

 In order to transition to student status, the prospective student must pay a one-time SEVIS fee using Form I-901.
 This fee applies both to people who are not currently in the United States (and need a visa) and to those who plan to change status using Form I-539.